bernatferragut/MESSAGE-PROJECT/2.Concept2Realization/PROJECT-1b.md

 ## BUDGET AND APPENDICES

 .
-Project requests – up to $60 000, exceptionally up to
+Project requests – up to 50.700 $CAND - *Budget Consultation with Mélanie*
-$100 000

 .
 This amount must match the requested amount in your completed budget.

 .
 Do not include expenses that are not eligible in this component.